scerioli/Global-Preferences-Survey/Article/Appendix.md

 - **Time since women’s suffrage:** Taken from the [Inter-Parliamentary Union Website](http://www.ipu.org/wmn-e/suffrage.htm#Note1).
 For several countries more than one date where provided (for example, the right to be elected and the right to vote).
 We use the last date when both vote and stand for election rights were granted, with no other restrictions commented.
 Some countries were colonies or within a union of the countries (for instance, Kazakhstan in the Soviet Union).
 For these countries, the rights to vote and be elected might be technically granted two times within a union and as an independent state.
 In this case, we kept the first date.
 It was difficult to decide on South Africa because its history shows the racism part very entangled with women's rights [@SAHO].
 We kept the latest date when also Black women could vote.
 For Nigeria, considering the distinctions between North and South, we decided to keep only the North data because, again, it was showing the completeness of the country and it was the last date.
 Note: USA data doesn't take into account that also up to 1964 black women weren't granted the right to vote (in general, Blacks were not granted that right up to that year).
 We didn't keep this date, because it was not explicitly mentioned in the original dataset.

-In this work we additionally involve GDI index:
+In this work we additionally involve the GDI index:

 - **Gender Development Index** taken from [Human Development Reports 2020](https://hdr.undp.org/en/content/gender-development-index-gdi).
-Note that we have downloaded the two tables of the Human Development Index for males and females, and used the ratio of the two as an GDI index, as described in the report.
+Note that we have downloaded the two tables of the Human Development Index for males and females, and used the ratio of the two as a GDI index, as described in the report.

 ### Missing Data and Imputation

 The procedure for imputation and cleaning for each dataset is described in the corresponding section below.
 We standardized the names of the countries and merged the datasets into one.
 An additional issue that we faced while trying to reproduce the results of the article has been the missing data.

 During the reproduction of the article, we found that the authors didn't describe in detail how they handled missing data in the indicators.
-They mention on page 14 of the Supplementary Material, that (quoting): "For countries where data where missing, data were added from the World Economic Forum Global Gender Gap Report 2006 (http://www3.weforum.org/docs/WEF_GenderGap_Report_2006.pdf)."
+They mention on page 14 of the Supplementary Material, that (quoting): "For countries where data were missing, data were added from the World Economic Forum Global Gender Gap Report 2006 (http://www3.weforum.org/docs/WEF_GenderGap_Report_2006.pdf)."

 However, regarding the year when women received the right to vote in a specific country, the missing values are the ones coming from the United Arab Emirates and Saudi Arabia, that neither in 2006 (when the WEF Global Gender Gap Report that the authors quote as a reference for the missing values) nor now (in 2022) have guaranteed the right to vote for women yet.
 There is missing data also in the other sources that the authors quote.
 So a quick search for the missing countries of the WEF report of 2015, shows us that these countries can’t be found in the report of 2006 either.
 Missing data and imputation, in general, may not be crucial for the replication of the analysis, although are not desirable.
 The problem of missing data for a given country often does not influence much the overall trends of found correlations.
 However, it becomes very relevant for checking the implications of the study concerning a specific country of interest.

 # Pure replication and comparison to the Original Article

-In this section, we describe how to reproduce the plots and compare the results, indicating the difference between original and replication with z-score.
+In this section, we describe how to reproduce the plots and compare the results, indicating the difference between original and replication with a z-score.
 The number of observations for each country-level indicator is shown in the table below, and it is used in the z-score calculation.

 Table: Number of observations for each country-level indicator.
 Note that the difference in the GEI number of observations is due to the imputation that we performed in our analysis.